-Then let me handle the hours of research, circling the ballpark, and photo-taking (yes, I need a life), and download the complete guide PDF to your favorite ballpark NOW for just $6.99.
+Then let me handle the hours of research, circling the ballpark, and photo-taking (yes, I need a life), and download the complete guide eBook to your favorite ballpark NOW for the amazing low price of just $4.99.

-And if you’d like to read the nicely compact, beautifully illustrated print edition NOW for just $8.99 plus shipping, I’ll throw in the PDF at no extra charge.
+And if you’d like to read the nicely compact, beautifully illustrated print edition NOW for just $7.99 plus shipping, I’ll throw in the eBook at no extra charge.

-And when you’re ready to learn how to pick the best seats at the ballpark, get yourself the most detailed resource on baseball seating now…and never forget your sunglasses again!
+And when you’re ready to learn how to pick the best seats at the ballpark, get yourself the most detailed ballpark resource out there now…and never forget your sunglasses again!